 The database allows us to identify safeguarding risks at country and regional level with unparalleled specificity.
 This in turn means that we can help organisations tailor training, reporting mechanisms and procedures to reflect the local context much more accurately, ensuring that such measures are effective.

 key principles for safeguarding

 Most safeguarding services are either preventative (policies, training, induction etc) or reactive (investigations, post-event reporting etc).
-Whilst we provide these services to a very high standard, we also put an emphasis on proactive measures: communicating to communities how to sport signs of harm, encouraging early interventions and training organisations how to discover harm rather than wait until it is reported to them.
+We also put an emphasis on proactive measures: communicating to communities how to spot signs of harm, encouraging early interventions and training organisations how to discover harm rather than wait until it is reported to them.

 responsible use of power.